xerberde/ecosquirrel-dsa5-roller/README.md

 * Mouse left click on &plusmn; in the popup performs a throw with positive bonus.
 * Mouse right click on &plusmn; in the popup performs a roll with negative bonus.

-From here you can roll a 1D6, 2D6, 3D6 or 1D20 with or without bonus points as well, when activated a Coin flip, LeP, AsP, KaP roll.
+From here you can roll a 1D6, 2D6, 3D6 or 1D20 with or without bonus points as well, when activated, a Coin flip, LeP, AsP, KaP roll.

 ![demo_roll](https://github.com/xerberde/xerbers-dsa5-roller/blob/main/images/demo_roll.png)

 ### Settings